-For greater certainty, this does not include the operation of an enterprise as defined in subparagraph (m).

-surface transport; flight operation, crew administration and flight planning; ground handling services does not include security, aircraft repair and maintenance, or management or operation of essential centralised airport infrastructure such as de-icing facilities, fuel distribution systems, baggage handling systems, and fixed intra-airport transport systems;

-- (h) "investor" means a natural person or a juridical person of a Party that seeks to establish1, is establishing or has established an enterprise in the territory of the other Party; - (i) "juridical person" means any legal entity duly constituted or otherwise organised under applicable law, whether for profit or otherwise, and whether privately-owned or governmentally-owned, including any corporation, trust, partnership, joint venture, sole proprietorship or association; - (j) "juridical person of a Party" means a juridical person of the Union or a juridical person of Viet Nam, set up in accordance with the domestic laws and regulations of the Union or its Member States, or of Viet Nam, respectively, and engaged in substantive business operations2 in the territory of the Union or of Viet Nam, respectively; - (k) "measures adopted or maintained by a Party" means measures taken by: - (i) central, regional or local governments and authorities; and - (ii) non-governmental bodies in the exercise of powers delegated by central, regional or local governments or authorities; - (l) "natural person" means a natural person of a Party as defined in
+- (g) "ground handling services" means the supply at an airport of the following services: airline representation, administration and supervision; passenger handling; baggage handling; ramp services; catering; air cargo and mail handling; fuelling of an aircraft, aircraft servicing and cleaning; surface transport; flight operation, crew administration and flight planning.
+Ground handling services do not include security, aircraft repair and maintenance, or management or operation of essential centralised airport infrastructure such as de-icing facilities, fuel distribution systems, baggage handling systems, and fixed intra-airport transport systems; - (h) "investor" means a natural person or a juridical person of a Party that seeks to establish, is establishing or has established an enterprise in the territory of the other Party; - "juridical person" means any legal entity duly constituted or otherwise organised under applicable law, whether for profit or otherwise, and whether privately-owned or governmentally-owned, including any corporation, trust, partnership, joint venture, sole proprietorship or association;

-For greater certainty, an investor that "seeks to establish" an enterprise refers to an investor of a Party that has taken active steps to establish an enterprise in the territory of the other Party, such as channelling resources or capital in order to set up a business, or applying for a permit or licence.
+For greater certainty, an investor that "seeks to establish" an enterprise refers to an investor of a Party that has taken active steps to establish an enterprise in the territory of the other Party, such as channelling resources or capital in order to set up a business, or applying for a permit or license.